benjaminsunliu/Group6-SOEN341_Project_F24/README.md

 - [Anthony Phelps](https://github.com/oldgrandma101), BEng.
 Computer Engineering (C. Edge) (2022-2026)
 - [Ella Noyes](https://github.com/en4395), BEng.
 Computer Engineering (C. Edge) (2022-2026)

-### Running the Project

-### Prerequisites

-  - Make sure you have Node.js installed
-  - Set up a MongoDB Atlas cluster and obtain the connection string to connect the project to the cloud database
-  - Have the CSV files ready for testing, ensure the format is fname	lname	email	studentID	phone

-### Install Dependencies
-   - Run npm install command to install all required dependencies
-   - For file uploads, run npm install multer

-### Run the Application
-   - Start the application with npm start and access it at http://localhost:3000.

 ### Conclusion
 This peer assessment platform aims to foster a collaborative and accountable environment for students working on team projects, ultimately leading to a more equitable and productive learning experience.